cap-js/docs/guides/databases-postgres.md

 :::

-#### In project `.env` files
+#### In Project `.env` Files

-Alternatively, use a `.env` file in jour project's root folder if you want to share the same credentials with your team mates:
+Alternatively, use a `.env` file in your project's root folder if you want to share the same credentials with your team:

 ::: code-group